khutchins/phaser-text-demo/README.md

 # Text Box Demo

-This is a demonstration to go along with an unpublished blog post at https://blog.khutchins.com/ that contains examples of different text box effects.
+This is a demonstration to go along with the blog post at https://blog.khutchins.com/posts/better-text-boxes-1/ that contrasts proper vs. improper text wrapping.

 ## Setup